mitsu3s/placekeeper/README.md

 Running the application requires a description of the mail server in the .env file, which is not included here for security reasons.

 Therefore, if you are considering running the application, please contact me at the email address listed on my GitHub.
+(It may take a few days to notice.
+Please understand.)